kparc/kcc/README.md

 ### apples and oranges

-Many things can only be understood in comparison.
+There is no new material in this chapter, so we can proceed to practice.

 **Practice:**

+Many things in life can only be understood in comparison.
 Compare the functionality of these two programs:

 ```java
 package com.less.with.more.doing.sort;